 OVERVIEW: This funder supports nonprofits in the Alabama counties of Mobile, Baldwin, Escambia, Conecuh, Monroe, Clarke, Choctaw, and Washington.
-Top areas of interest are capacity building, arts and culture, economic opportunity, and health.
+Funding priorities include capacity building, arts and culture, economic opportunity, and health.

 FUNDING AREAS: Capacity building, arts and culture, economic opportunity, health and wellness

-IP TAKE: It isn’t exactly clear how to apply for a CFSA grant, so see the funder’s news section for up-to-date information on grant guidelines.
+IP TAKE: It is unclear exactly how grant seekers can apply for a CFSA grant, so see the funder’s news section for up-to-date information on grant guidelines.
 Otherwise, call or email the staff to inquire if any of its 400-plus funds are currently accepting proposals.

 PROFILE: The Community Foundation of South Alabama (CFSA), based in Mobile, connects donors to local nonprofit groups in the southern (mostly southwestern) part of the state.
-It was established in 1976 by a group of civic and professional leaders to address needs in the Mobile area.
+The foundation was established in 1976 by a group of civic and professional leaders “to bring together and direct philanthropic assets to make southwest Alabama a better place.”
 It used to be called the Mobile Community Foundation but changed its name in 1994 to reflect a broader service area of eight counties.
 It manages over 400 charitable funds today.

-The foundation has been focusing on closing the opportunity gap for children in Southwest Alabama lately in terms of family, education, and work.
-This has translated into giving for parenting skills, childcare, early education, work-based learning, job skills training, and more.
+The foundation supports closing the opportunity gap for children in Southwest Alabama with regard to family, education, and work.
+This has translated into support for parenting skills, childcare, early education, work-based learning, job skills training, and more.

 The foundation is run by a staff of seven professionals, as well as board officers, board members, and honorary members.
 General questions can be called into the staff at 251-438-5591.